Kometa-Team/Kometa/docs/kometa/install/unraid.md

 First, make a copy of the template:

-=== ":fontawesome-brands-linux: Linux"
+=== ":fontawesome-brands-linux: unRAID"

-    Get a copy of the template to edit [type this into your terminal]:
+    Get a copy of the template to edit [type this into your Kometa >_Console]:
     ```
     curl -fLvo config/config.yml https://raw.githubusercontent.com/Kometa-Team/Kometa/master/config/config.yml.template
     ```

-Now open the copy in an editor on the machine of your choice (Use Linux tab below for the Unraid Kometa `>_Console`):
+Now open the copy in an editor on the machine of your choice:

 {%
    include-markdown "./wt/wt-editor.md"